Nexesenex/kobold.cpp/README.md

 ![418191036-d773e536-6c09-4b76-828e-6e542e075f0e](https://github.com/user-attachments/assets/81dfea9f-9862-4b52-ba3d-92472a1b758c)
 ![418190669-f839ed18-0fb9-4319-82d8-03952c5d3f20](https://github.com/user-attachments/assets/2ee0c202-8f68-44d6-aa6f-18ae35f33857)

+- Agent thinking

+## Agent thinking mode (experimental)

+An attempt to replicate tool usage / agent logic in Lite.
+Essentially, the AI is provided the user input and a list of tools that it can use.

+The currently supported options include:
+- Sending messages / Asking for additional user input
+- Searching the web
+- Evaluating mathematical formulas
+- Rolling dice (can be used for random generation)
+- Generating images (in KCPP)
+- "Speaking" through TTS (in KCPP)
+- Adding data to the TextDB and searching for information in it

+Using this function requires the following conditions to be met:
+- Use an instruct model
+- Use separate start and end tags for all roles (tick the option under the instruct settings and ensure they are all filled out, like ChatML)
+- Ensure that if you wish the AI to use web searching, TTS or image gen that the respective options are configured and enabled in the UI

 ## Running the fork

 Most of the settings are identical to KoboldCPP, but there's a couple of additional options to note in the launcher (admin tab) - admin must be enabled for these to work: